mayur-tale/calendar-cypress-bdd/README.md

 ﻿# calendar-cypress-bdd
-# This project uses a sample react native Calendar app as application-under-test
+# This project uses a sample react native Calendar app as application-under-test (AUT)

+link to the AUT - https://github.com/mayur-tale/react-js-calendar-app

 Steps to get the scripts working